-Grapefruit and blood orange curd is a silky smooth dessert spread with the sweetness of blood orange and the tart tang of grapefruit.
+Grapefruit blood orange curd is a silky smooth dessert spread with the sweet blood orange and tangy grapefruit.
 This citrus curd adds a decadent twist to a fresh baked biscuit or scone, and is delightful in a citrus tart or pie.
-If you follow my tips, you will get a perfectly smooth and creamy result every single time.
+Follow my tips, for perfectly smooth and creamy result every single time.

 - Read all directions before you start.

-- Use fresh fruit – not packaged fruit juice – and strain it before you measure it.
-The quality really does make a difference and the pulp is unnecessary.
+- Use fresh fruit – not packaged fruit juice – and strain it for pulp and seeds before you measure it.

 - Use real sugar and real butter.
-Baking is like a science experiment in your kitchen – it’s not going to turn out right if you change the ingredients.
+Baking is like a science experiment in your kitchen.
+You can’t expect exact results if you change the ingredients.

 - Don’t try to rush it – cook it slowly over low heat.